 Our Fact Sheets and Reports

 NASA's FY2014 Budget Request is a free SpacePolicyOnline.com fact sheet that includes a table showing how much money NASA is requesting for FY2014 in each of its accounts and subaccounts compared to how much it received for FY2013 after two rescissions and the sequester were applied to NASA's FY2013 budget.
 The fact sheet then tracks congressional action on the FY2014 request, showing how much was approved by each of the congressional authorization and appropriations committees that consider NASA's funding request and how much NASA received in the final FY2014 Consolidated Appropriations Act ("the omnibus").
 The final version of this fact sheet is dated March 4, 2014.

-Russia's usually reliable fleet of space launch vehicles has been suffering an unusual string of failures since December 2010.
-A free SpacePolicyOnline.com Fact Sheet entitled List of Russian Space Launch Failures Since December 2010 provides a list of the failures and their causes, where known.
-It is updated as needed and was most recently updated on June 12, 2014.
+Russia's usually reliable fleet of space launch vehicles has been suffering a string of failures since December 2010.
+A free SpacePolicyOnline.com Fact Sheet entitled List of Russian Space Launch Vehicle Failures Since Dec.
+2010 provides a list of the failures and their causes, where known.
+It is updated as needed and was most recently updated on September 1, 2014.

 CHINA'S HUMAN SPACEFLIGHT PROGRAM: BACKGROUND AND LIST OF ALL CREWED AND AUTOMATED LAUNCHES -- a SpacePolicyOnline.com fact sheet.
 Updated June 26, 2013.
 (Download PDF version)